||Harry S Truman (D)

 U.S. Supreme Court decisions dealing with “separate but equal” access to education in public colleges and universities becomes a big topic in the South Carolina Democratic primary race between Gov. Strom Thurmond and Sen. Olin Johnston, both of who are vying for Johnston’s U.S. Senate seat.
 They are in Camdon, participating in the Democratic Party’s county-to-county tour of speeches and debates leading up to the all-important Democratic primary on July 11 — the only election that matters in the one-party state.
 Thurmond, a foe of federal aid for education, seizes on the Court’s decision to paint himself as a stronger supporter of segregation.
 Thurmond says that the Court decisions “are designed ultimately to break down all forms of segregation in the South.
 What can we expect in our public schools if the Federal Government appropriates money for them?
 Nothing but integration of the races and regimentation of curricula, of teachers and pupils.”
 Johnston sees it differently.
 “The only thing we can do is take federal aid and equalize” Negro and white educational facilities “to offset” the court’s ruling.
 “If you don’t, you’ll probably have what you don’t want in South Carolina.”

-Jun 6: A non-sheduled flight by Westair Transport and carrying three crew members and sixty-two Puerto Rican migrant farmworkers from San Juan to Wilmington, North Carolina, crashes into the Atlantic about 275 miles off the coast of Florida.
+Jun 6: Overloaded plane carrying migrant workers from Puerto Rick crashes.
+A non-sheduled flight by Westair Transport and carrying three crew members and sixty-two Puerto Rican migrant farmworkers from San Juan to Wilmington, North Carolina, crashes into the Atlantic about 275 miles off the coast of Florida.
 Thirty-seven survivors are picked up by the destroyer Saufley about ten hours after the Curtis C-46 landed in the ocean.
 All three crew members survive.
 About half of the twenty-eight who died survived the water landing only to be killed by sharks, including one man who is attacked as he swims to the destroyer.
 He dies moments after being picked up out of the water.
 Pilot Joseph Halsey says that “none of the passengers understood English and so could not understand ditching instructions.
 Many sharks were in the vicinity of the life rafts.”
 The migrants were on their way to Michigan to harvest beets.
 Many of them continue their journey.
 The Civil Aeronautics Board (CAB) is trying to reign in non-scheduled airlines.
 The CAB says that most of these “non-skeds,” which are flying cheap surplus Air Force transport and cargo planes, don’t meet the safety, management, and financial standards that regulated scheduled airlines are required to follow.
+In this particular airliner, all of the seats have been removed and replaced with benches, and ropes are used in place of seat belts.
 Some of these airlines are competing directly with the major scheduled airlines by flying cut-rate routes on regular unpublished schedules, which directly violates their charters.
 The Civil Aeronautics Administration (CAA) says that Westair has “been guilty over a long period of time” of “careless and reckless operation of aircraft” and recommended that its operating certificate be revoked.
 The Civil Aeronautics Board (CAB) investigated the CAA complaint and added a new one, that the airline was operating over the Caribbean without proper authorization.
 Nevertheless, the airline still possesses its operating certificate.
 The CAB investigation will fail to reveal a probable cause for this accident.
 The out break of war in Korea later this month will create an urgent need for non-scheduled charter airlines like Westair, and outstanding actions against it will be quietly shelved.
 Westair will continue operations for another decade.

 ▲Wednesday, June 7